 ”Why are rules not applying?”

-- Check the segment condition — the user may not belong to the target segment.
-Create a segment with broader conditions to verify.
+Check the segment condition.
+The user may not belong to the target segment, so create a segment with broader conditions to verify.

 Tips